openebs-archive/openebs-docs/docs/stackpointcloud.md

 You can run etcd on either 3 node dedicated cluster or Hosted on same cluster itself.
-You can leave all other option as default.
+You can leave all other options as default.

 Now click on **Submit **to create your cluster.
 This should take around 5–8 minutes to bring up one Master and two Workers Kubernetes Cluster.